 Julia has made several BBC programmes on networks and networking, and is a regular commentator and broadcaster around the world.
 She is a Patron of The Zoe Education Trust, and the Facial Surgery Research Foundation.

-For more information on Julia Hobsbawm’s speaking fees, topics and availability, contact VBQ Speakers founding agent Leo von Bülow-Quirk at email@example.com.
+For more information on Julia Hobsbawm’s speaking topics, availability and fees, contact VBQ Speakers founding agent Leo von Bülow-Quirk at firstname.lastname@example.org.

 JULIA HOBSBAWM: SPEAKER